AFN Annual Report 2012-13

 - Identifying proven options for the means of Operational Control of Housing in First Nations and assisting First Nations in achieving the chosen option.

 - Assisting in building First Nation capacities to exercise housing responsibilities successfully and sustainably.
 The capacities required for success would include social, human, financial and technical elements.

-The strategy will recommend a multilateral partnership approach to strengthen relationships and benefit from the sharing of information and best practices.
+The strategy supports a multilateral partnership approach to strengthening relationships and promotes the sharing of information and best practices.
 Partnerships could include industry, private sector, professional associations, unions, public foundations, academic institutions, and non-governmental organizations.

 Atikameksheng Anishnawbek has gone through a Master Architectural Planning Review designed to capture all of the features of the community.
 This was intended to act as a starting point for the project and a foundation for Comprehensive Community Planning with the assistance of Dalhousie University and the project team.

 A Conditional Assessment of the community’s existing housing stock (58 units) was undertaken to determine deficiencies related to health, safety, fire protection, structural stability and accessibility.
 A Specification List is being developed to determine the optimum methods and materials for the renovations of these units.
 This Specification will be based on cost efficiency, energy efficiency, increased durability and a healthier indoor environment for its occupants.

 Architectural drawings for seven new housing units are complete which were specifically designed with the climactic zone, soil and environmental aspects in mind for Atikameksheng Anishnawbek First Nation.
 These designs have been used in a bidding process for contracts to build this summer.

 The development of the First Nation Green Housing Standards – now referred to as the First Nations Sustainable Development Standards (FNSDS) – has begun.
 It is comprised of a number of key elements including:

 - Assessing the current housing situation;